TitleCardMaker/TitleCardMaker/docs/user_guide/series.md

 - :material-eye-off: Yellow - Unmonitored
 - :material-close-circle: Red - Disabled

 Unmonitored Series do __not__ do the following actions _automatically_ (all actions can still be done manually):

 - Refresh Episode data - i.e. check for new Episodes, look for modified Episode titles, etc.
 - Add Episode translations
 - Download missing Source Images

+And disabled Series do not do __anything__ automatically.

-The Tasks in [the scheduler](./scheduler.md) that are responsible for the above actions will skip all unmonitored Series.
+The Tasks in [the scheduler](./scheduler.md) that are responsible for the above actions will skip all unmonitored or disabled Series.

 ### Create Title Cards